 German law provides plenty of benefits and protection for new parents in Germany.
 Apart from allowances such as maternity benefit and parental allowance, mothers and fathers in Germany are also entitled to parental leave for up to three years after the birth of a child.

-If you're coming to Germany with kids, or you're expecting a new baby, you'll probably need to start thinking about childcare.
+If you're coming to Germany with kids, or you're expecting a new baby, you'll probably need to start thinking about early childhood education and childcare for your child.
 Kita (short for Kindertagesstätte) is a collective term used to describe all kinds of childcare in Germany, including nurseries, preschools and after-school care.
 Learn about the different options available to you.

 Parents shouldn't lose out financially if they have to take time off work when their kids fall ill.
 All parents in Germany are legally entitled to take time off work to take care of their sick child at home.
 If your employer doesn't continue paying your wages, your statutory health insurance company will pay out a child sickness benefit.